 1. In 2006, a Fallout Shelter was discovered inside the masonry of the bridge, most likely created during the Cold War.
 They found an infinite number of paper blankets, water drums, lots of medical supplies and even canned food.

 2. John A. Roebling made a conceptualization of a shopping arcade.
 It never came to life, but became a storage for several years and, in the beginning of the 2000’s, it was closed down due to security reasons.

 3. To help counteract the costs of the bridge, a wine celler was created inside the bridge and was rented out to store products at a stable temperature.

 4. This is actually a bit funny.
-George C. Parker is know of having “sold” the bridge many times to different new prospect owners.
+George C. Parker is known of having “sold” the bridge many times to different new prospect owners.
 He did a huge load of money out of this hoax and was eventually sent to jail for life.
 It’s said that he even negotiated and sold the Statue of Liberty and the Metropolitan Museum of Art (MET).
 Ha!

 5. The was a terrible and fatal day where a few dozen people died due to a bluff that the bridge was going to collapse.
 This was only 6 days after its opening – a disaster, for sure.
 Due to this, a while later, it is know that the showman P.T.
 Barnum organized the crossover of 21 elephants, to secure the population that the bridge was safe.
 This was, in essence, to promote the coming of his new circus.
 Smart guy.